basp-group/uSARA/README.md

 "maxProjBaseline" % scalar, maximum projected baseline (in units of the wavelength; formally  max(sqrt(u.^2+v.^2)))
 ```

-The sample measurement files are avaiable in this (temporary) [Dropbox link](https://www.dropbox.com/scl/fo/et0o4jl0d9twskrshdd7j/h?rlkey=gyl3fj3y7ca1tmoa1gav71kgg&dl=0).
+The sample measurement files are available in this (temporary) [Dropbox link](https://www.dropbox.com/scl/fo/et0o4jl0d9twskrshdd7j/h?rlkey=gyl3fj3y7ca1tmoa1gav71kgg&dl=0).

 To extract the measurement file from Measurement Set Tables (MS), you can use the utility Python script `$uSARA/pyxisMs2mat/pyxis_ms2mat.py`.
 Instructions are provided in the [Readme File](https://github.com/basp-group/uSARA/blob/main/pyxisMs2mat/README.md).

-Note that the measurement file is of the same format as the input expected in the library [Faceted Hypersara](https://github.com/basp-group/Faceted-HyperSARA) for wideband imaging.
+Note that the measurement file is of the same format as the input expected in the library [Faceted-HyperSARA](https://github.com/basp-group/Faceted-HyperSARA) for wideband imaging.
 ### Configuration (parameter) file
 The configuration file is a ``.json`` format file comprising all parameters to run the code.
 An example of the expected file is provided in `$uSARA/config/`.